satya-ranjon/inventory-server/README.md

 A robust backend API for inventory management built with Node.js, Express, TypeScript, and MongoDB.

+## Live API

+The API is deployed and accessible at: [https://in-server-theta.vercel.app/](https://in-server-theta.vercel.app/)

 ## Features

 - **Authentication & Authorization**: Secure JWT-based authentication with role-based access control